 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
-Attract over performing Students to increase the total percentage of each site's African-American and Hispanic students identified as Gifted to a minimum of 6% of each subgroup's total population.
+Attract over performing Students to increase the total percentage of each site's African- American and Hispanic students identified as Gifted to a minimum of 6% of each subgroup's total population.
 5 periods of computer classes Math Matters Math Competition for 4th &amp; 5th Graders.
-Allocate funds to purchase student planners and to provide teacher training stipends Allocate funds for teacher stipends to better coordinate Benchmark assessments Allocate funds for substitute teachers to allow time for observation, collaborative planning, academic conferences, peer coaching Allocate funds for stipends to develop intra/inter-mural sports and club programs; increase resources and materials for Physical Education program Allocate funds to purchase incentives and hold monthly assemblies to promote positive school participation Allocate funds to provide parent education on school policies and standards, parent newsletters, principal/parent meetings Allocate funds for duplication, translation, mailing of school materials Allocate funds for parent-participation incentive: child-care, transportation, food, and other services Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for train and hire student mentors Allocate funds for field trips and special events Accelerate the performance for all • See monitoring indicators for CST on
+Allocate funds to purchase student planners and to provide teacher training stipends Allocate funds for teacher stipends to better coordinate Benchmark assessments Allocate funds for substitute teachers to allow time for observation, collaborative planning, academic conferences, peer coaching Allocate funds for stipends to develop intra/inter-mural sports and club programs; increase resources and materials for Physical Education program Allocate funds to purchase incentives and hold monthly assemblies to promote positive school participation Allocate funds for duplication, translation, mailing of school materials Allocate funds for parent-participation incentive: child-care, transportation, food, and other services Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for community outreach and participation in multicultural activities Allocate funds for field trips and special events Accelerate the performance for all • See monitoring indicators for CST on